tillitis/dev-tillitis/hugo/content/devapp/_index.md

 }
 ```

-To get this to work you will need to point to our header files and at
+To get this to work you will need our header files and to link with at
-least `libcrt0` C runtime otherwise your program won't even reach
+least the `libcrt0` C runtime, otherwise your program won't even reach
 `main()`.
 Header files, `libcrt0`, and other libraries are available
 in